mohamed-hachaichi/stackoverflow-answers-archive/answers/Artur/stackoverflow/google/python/stackoverflow-webscraping-google-search-results-using-google-api.md

 I used the second option with the `range()` function, where the variable `i` was used as the iteration number, which corresponds to the indices in the resulting array of values ​​and allows each iteration to output a new value at the index.
 The [`len()` built-in function](https://docs.python.org/3/library/functions.html#len) is used to count the number of elements in a sequence and return the number to the `range()` function, thus passing in how many times the loop should be iterated.

-Below is a modified snippet of your code:
+Below is a modified snippet of your code.
+I also added [`f-strings` which is a more pythonic way of concatenating strings](https://docs.python.org/3.6/reference/lexical_analysis.html#formatted-string-literals) that looks cleaner:

 ```python
 # your code